aurelia/documentation/English/get-started.md

 }
 ```

 Aurelia's router enforces a lifecycle on view-models whenever routes change.
-This is referred to as the "Screen Activation Lifecycle".
+This is referred to as the "Screen Activation Lifecycle" or "Navigation Lifecycle".
 View-models can optionally hook into various parts of the lifecycle to control flow into and out of the route.
 When your route is ready to activate the router will call the `activate` hook, if present.
 In the above code, we use this hook to call the GitHub api and get some users back.
 Notice that we return the result of the http request back from our `activate` method.
 All the `HttpClient` APIs return a `Promise`.
 The router will detect a `Promise` and wait to complete navigation until after it resolves.
 So, in this way, you can optionally force the router to delay displaying the page until it is populated with data.

 >**Note:** The full navigation lifecycle includes `canActivate`, `activate`, `canDeactivate` and `deactivate` hooks.
 The can* methods can return a boolean (or Promise of boolean) to accept or reject the transition into or out of the current screen.